WCramRTC/GA_Classes/Steps/Step2_ItemClass.md

 > `get` - if you want to allow the user to read the info
 > `set` - if you want to allow the user to change the info

-* Below we see we give the access modifer of `public`.
+* Below we see we give the access modifier of `public`.
 This is most common, but can be changed if needed.
 * Then the return type.
 Since our `_name` field is a `string` we are returning a `string` type.
 * Next is the `Name`.
 Notice, it's the same as our field but has no underscore and is upper case.
     * Field: `_name`